Artem1s1337/moneyball_recreation/README.md

 Project is focused on recreation the way of general manager of Oakland Athletics Billy Beane and his assistant Paul DePodesta thought when they used data-drive approach to promote to playoff series.
 It's the textbook case of using such an approach in sports.
 I was inspired by the other people who did the similar thing, but I try to dig deeper to do it another way.
 I also used some simple ML models without solid tuning.

 ## Project structure 🗂️
-Project is based on three folders
+Project consists of three folders

 - `data` — contains all the datasets
 - `notebooks` — contains two Google Colab notebooks: data wrangling and modeling in `.ipynb` format